-Screams and gunfire: Dad, daughter killed - shooting linked to Head Hunters gang
+'Two beautiful souls gone': Dad, daughter killed - shooting linked to Head Hunters gang

 The accused - a 27-year-old man - will appear in the Waitakere District Court this morning.

-One woman said the deaths were "ripping me apart"
+One woman said the deaths were "ripping me apart".

 "Our family will never be the same," she said.